YoranBrondsema/yoranbrondsema/content/post/my-asset-allocation.md

 slug: my-asset-allocation
 tags: ["Investing"]
 toc: true
+description: "I am presenting my asset allocation and the specific ETFs that ended up in my portfolio.
+This is especially interesting for Belgian investors."
 ---

 In a previous post, I explained some of the <a href="{{< ref "post/a-crash-course-on-asset-allocation.md" >}}">basic principles of asset allocation</a>.